Your data has a longer memory than your encryption

 How the Technologies Work Together

-Our technology components are designed to operate cohesively.
+Our technology components are designed to function as part of a coordinated security architecture.

-This layered approach enables durable security while preserving flexibility and interoperability.
+This layered architectural approach is intended to support long-term security planning while facilitating flexibility and interoperability considerations.

 Standards, Review, and Technical Rigor

-Our technology development emphasizes publicly reviewed standards, interoperability, and auditability.
-Cryptographic implementations are aligned with finalized post-quantum standards published by recognized standards bodies, supporting regulatory acceptance and long-term viability.
+Our technology development emphasizes publicly reviewed standards, interoperability considerations, and audit-related capabilities.
+Cryptographic implementations are informed by post-quantum standards published by recognized standards bodies, where applicable.

-Technical documentation outlining architecture, cryptographic design, and system integration is maintained to support informed evaluation by partners, customers, and stakeholders operating in regulated environments.
+Technical documentation describing architecture, cryptographic design, and system integration is maintained to facilitate informed evaluation by partners, customers, and other stakeholders, including those operating within regulated environments.

-Quantum Vision’s technology portfolio is designed to support the transition to post-quantum security in real-world systems.
+Quantum Vision’s technology portfolio is designed to support organizations as they evaluate post-quantum security considerations within existing systems.